-Herzberg maintains that there is a difference between hygienes and motivators.
-Motivators, in Herzberg's terms, are really nothing more than specific reinforcers.
+Herzberg's terms, are really nothing more than specific reinforcers.
 Hygienes are reinforcers that have been saturated.
 The reader should recall that one of the shortcomings of Herzberg's theory is that hygienes and motivators have not been found to be consistent with all people; this can be explained by behavior modification, since we know that people find different things to be reinforcing.
 To say that a hygiene factor can also be a motivator recognizes that some people find hygiene items to be reinforcing.
 Why?
 Because their experiences have conditioned them to respond to hygienes.